qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Pyramids Menu
 -------------

-Large resolution raster layers can slow navigation in |qg|.
-By creating lower resolution copies of the data (pyramids), performance can be considerably improved, as |qg| selects the most suitable resolution to use depending on the level of zoom.
+Large resolution raster layers can slow navigation in QGIS.
+By creating lower resolution copies of the data (pyramids), performance can be considerably improved, as QGIS selects the most suitable resolution to use depending on the level of zoom.

 You must have write access in the directory where the original data is stored